udacity/AIHCND_C2_Starter/README.md

 ### 1. Exploratory Data Analysis

 The first part of this project will involve exploratory data analysis (EDA) to understand and describe the content and nature of the data.
-Using the output of this EDA along with contextual information about the dataset, general information about x-rays, and the clinical diagnosis of pneumonia you will curate the appropriate training and testing sets for building a pneumonia detection model.

 Note that much of the work performed during your EDA will enable the completion of the final component of this project which is focused on documentation of your algorithm for the FDA.
 This is described in a later section, but some important things to focus on during your EDA may be:

 * The patient demographic data (as it is available)
 * The x-ray views taken (i.e. view position)
 * The number of cases including:
-    * number of diseased cases,
+    * number of pneumonia cases,
-    * number of normal cases
+    * number of non-pneumonia cases
 * The distribution of other diseases that are comorbid with pneumonia
-* Number of cases per patient
+* Number of disease per patient
-    * Also assessing development of pneumonia over time
 * Pixel-level assessments of the imaging data for healthy & disease states of interest (e.g. histograms of intensity values)

 ### 2. Building and Training Your Model

-**Training and Testing Datasets**
+**Training and validating Datasets**

-From your findings in the EDA component of this project, curate the appropriate training and testing sets for classifying pneumonia.
+From your findings in the EDA component of this project, curate the appropriate training and validation sets for classifying pneumonia.
 Be sure to take the following into consideration:

 * Distribution of diseases other than pneumonia that are present in both datasets
-* Patient make-up of training and testing sets, including demographic information, image view positions, and number of images per patient in each set
+* Demographic information, image view positions, and number of images per patient in each set
 * Distribution of pneumonia-positive and pneumonia-negative cases in each dataset

 **Model Architecture**